AlexandraEL9/MS1-dock9bar/README.md

 - Performance needs to be enhanced, especially load time, and investigation work done around images slowing page performance down without sacrificing image quality.

 **Coding issues**
 - I came across an issue while building the site.
 This issue was made evident when viewing the menu page in smaller screens.
-Some horizontal sections of the page had white, empty space on the left hand side.
+Some horizontal sections of the page had white, empty space on the right hand side.
 - - In the first instance, I added "container-fluid" to the required sections.
-While this worked with the sections (the coloured background spread to fit the viewport), the section with the menu cards and images was still pushing out to the edges and creating white space.
+While this worked with some sections - the coloured background spread to fit the viewport - the section with the menu cards and images was still pushing out to the edges and creating white space.
 I looked deeper into the bootstrap code.

 ![Bootstrap card default](./docs/testing/bootstrap-card-default.png)

 - - Firstly I removed any default dimensions and measurements relating to the card image so that I could control this in css.
 ![Menu Card HTML](./docs/testing/menu-card-html.png) ![Menu Card CSS](./docs/testing/menu-card-css.png)

+- - I then used css to change the width to 100% so the image will not push out its container.

 ### Improvements/ scalability
 - Improve load performance.
-- improve SEO score through addin a meta description tag.
+- improve SEO score through adding a meta description tag.
 - **Gallery Page** as image library grows, consider grouping images into albulms/ folders and adding search or filtering/ sorting functions.
 - **Menus Page** Add content for special/ seasonal menus to create buzz and excitement.
 - **Frequent Users** Reward frequent customers and visitors to the site with special offers accessed through the website.
+- **Response to Business need** As the info in the site is compartmentalised into pages, as the business grows, so too can the site.
+For example, an events page with a calendar could be added.
+A booking page linked to a back end system could be added also, or a page dedicated to education about the brewing process.
+Similarly, current pages could be adapted to growing need, for example, adapting the gallery page to have filters as the image gallery grows.

 ## Deployment